stormearthandlava/stormearthandlava.github.io/guide/raids/nathria.md

 - Elemental Equilibrium

 **Damage:**
-- Utilize Spiritwalker's Grace or instant casts when spreading for Volatile Ejection and running from Consume.
+- Utilize {{ site.data.spell.spiritwalkers_grace }} or instant casts when spreading for Volatile Ejection and running from Consume.

 **Defensives:**
 - Use {{ site.data.spell.astral_shift }} as needed for any overlapping mechanics between Gluttonous Miasma, Expunge, and Desolate.